From psychedelic shrubbery in Gabon to sobbing seminars in Japan, we round up the world's weirdest wellness retreats

 The combination of sapphire skies, silent meditation and the quiet lapping of waves against your boat will leave even the most tense of guests relaxed.
 Or alternatively capsized and underwater, but refreshed nonetheless.

 10. Laughter yoga, India

-Soon hundreds were turning up.
-The problem was: the jokes ran dry.
-So, in the end, they just gathered to laugh at nothing in particular: “fake it ‘til you make it” was the mantra.
-Today laughter yoga, as it’s now known, is practised around the world.
+Soon hundreds were turning up, and with the jokes wearing thin people eventually began to simply laugh at nothing in particular.
+“Fake it ‘til you make it” was the mantra, subscribing completely to the idea of contagious laughter.
+Funnily enough it worked: today laughter yoga, as it’s now known, is practised around the world.
 Some even do it via Skype.